jina-ai/docs/chapters/sparse.rst

 --------------------------

 In Jina, we've created several Indexers to help you encode your Document content into sparse format.
+You need to set the `embedding_cls_type` to determine which sparse type your indexer supports.
 For instance, `PysparnnIndexer <https://github.com/jina-ai/jina-hub/tree/master/indexers/vector/PysparnnIndexer>`_ is a library for fast similarity search of Sparse Scipy vectors.
 In contains an algorithm that can be used to perform fast approximate search with sparse inputs.